26hzhang/bert_classification/README.md

 # BERT Classification

-Use google BERT to do token-level and sentence-level classification.
+Use google BERT (tensorflow-based) to do token-level and sentence-level classification.

 ## Requirements
 - tensorflow>=1.11.0 (or tensorflow-gpu>=1.11.0)